 Choosing to undertake a sports construction project is no easy feat.
 As with any capital project, you'll have deadlines, goals and a requirement that your project will last.
 To ensure a smooth process from planning to delivery, making the right choice of contractor is crucial.

 Once the tender process is complete and the contracts are signed, you'll be working with your contractor for a number of months, trusting that they'll deliver what they promised, working collaboratively on-site, solving problems and delivering the standard you expect.

 The Sport and Estates teams at the University of Warwick understand the challenges of sports construction.
 They have worked with multiple contractors to transform the university’s facilities through a £50m investment in sport.
 In 2017, as part of the transformation project and after a competitive tender process, the Warwick team selected S&C Slatter to construct their first water based hockey pitch.

 Three years on we met with the members of the Warwick team responsible for planning and managing the construction process to find out exactly what it was like to work with S&C Slatter and see how the project has impacted life at Warwick.

-We asked our interviewees whether their goals and aspirations had been achieved.
+We asked our interviewees whether their goals and objectives had been achieved.
 They told us how the new water-based hockey pitch at Warwick University has:

-Stephen, Lisa and Alasdair discuss choosing S&C Slatter as part of a competitive tender process, why the team stood out, and what they were actually like to work with through the construction and delivery process.
+Stephen, Lisa and Alasdair discuss their selection of S&C Slatter following a competitive tender process, why the team stood out, and what S&C Slatter were actually like to work with through the construction and delivery process.